Statistical Process Control (SPC)?

 Standard Deviation (Sigma) = R/d2

-where R is the average of subgroup range
+where R is the average of the subgroup range

 d2 is constantly varying the sample size.